cebarks/pyopnsapi/README.md

 # pyopnsapi
-a python OPNSense api wrapper
+a python wrapper for the OPNSense API

+## Acknowledgements
+The basic client structure was taken from https://github.com/mtreinish/pyopnsense